pk11/play-jaxrs/README.md

 - using reflection for action dispatching instead of matching generated route rules

-- since there are no router files to compile and sbt can not invalidate big parts of the object graph, compile times are significantly better than the standard solution
+- since there are no router files to compile and sbt can not invalidate big parts of the object graph, compile times are significantly better than using the standard solution

 - only supports java projects for two reasons: